The Revival of the Jack-in-the-Green

 In the early 80’s members of Blackheath Morris (a side morphed from the Blackheath Foot’n’Death Men who used to dance at events featuring bands like Hawkwind and the Pink Fairies) were joining up with The Greenwood Jack in London.
 In 1983/4 Mo Johnson revived the Deptford (Fowler’s Troop) Jack.
 Mo built a Jack-in-the-Green in the back garden of the ‘Dog and Bell’ pub in Deptford.
 Mo was inspired by one of Thankful Sturdee’s photographs c.1900 of the original troop and their Jack.
 The Fowler’s troop Jack still goes out every May Day.

 On May Day in 1984 the Earls of Essex Morris, with Mick Skrzypiec in the Jack, met at dawn on Wanstead Flats to see the sun rise.
 After breakfast they travelled by commuter train into Liverpool Street and started the first City of London Jack-in-the-Green procession.
-They were joined at the Magog’s pub in Milk Street by Blackheath Morris’s Deptford (Fowlers Troop) Jack and a Jack carried by Mike Mullen of Hammersmith Morris.
-On subsequent occasions they were joined by the Jack from Royal Liberty Morris, the Jack from Greenwood Morris (Carried by Alan Pearson) and members of other Morris teams and the Grand Order of Guisers (GOG)
+They were joined at the Magog’s pub in Milk Street by Blackheath Morris’s Deptford (Fowlers Troop) Jack and a Jack carried by the late Mike Mullen of Hammersmith Morris.
+On subsequent occasions they were joined by the Jack from Royal Liberty Morris, the Jack from Greenwood Morris (Carried by Alan Pearson) and members of other Morris teams and the Grand Order of Guisers (GOG).

 The Hastings Jack was revived by Keith Leech MBE (formally of GOG and the Earls of Essex) and Mad Jack’s Morris in 1983 after he moved from London to Hastings.
 Working with Folklorist Roy Judge Keith pieced together late 19th century references to the Hastings (or as Roy would correct him) The St Leonards on Sea Jack in the Green.
 The Hastings Traditional Jack in the Green is now the biggest Jack in the Green event in the world attracting thousands of participants and onlookers every year.